 By depriving terrorist organizations such as Al Qaeda, Hamas, the Liberation Tigers of Tamil Elam, or ISIS of their lifeblood of funding, we can cripple their ability to train, recruit, supply and dispatch terrorist operatives.

 This pioneering area of litigation ultimately aims to give the victims their day in court against the individuals and entities that provide material support to terrorism and hold them accountable.

-In the very first case to bring a financial institution to trial under the Anti-Terrorism Act, our anti-terrorism team represents nearly 40 U.S. citizens injured in suicide bombings and other attacks carried out by Hamas in Israel and the Palestinian Territories, as well as dozens of other American victims of terrorism on foreign soil and thousands of foreign plaintiffs pursuing claims against Arab Bank under the Alien Torts Statute.
-After more than a decade of fighting our way through the court system, this case was finally brought to trial in 2014 before an 11-member jury in Brooklyn, N.Y., which unanimously found Arab Bank liable for financing terrorist activity, including funneling financial support to top Hamas leaders and the families of suicide bombers.
+In the very first case to bring a financial institution to trial under the Anti-Terrorism Act, our anti-terrorism team represented nearly 40 U.S. citizens injured in suicide bombings and other attacks carried out by Hamas in Israel and the Palestinian Territories, as well as dozens of other American victims of terrorism on foreign soil.
+For these victims, we reached a confidential settlement resolving their claims.
+We also represented thousands of foreign plaintiffs pursuing claims against Arab Bank under the Alien Tort Statute (ATS).
+The basis for their claims ultimately went before the Supreme Court, which ruled on April 24, 2018 in a 5-4 vote that foreign corporations cannot be sued in U.S. courts under the ATS for human rights violations that occur abroad.

 Liberation Tigers of Tamil Elam (LTTE)

 This civil litigation concerns the alleged role of Sri Lankan-born American citizen and founder of the hedge fund management firm Galleon Group, Rajakumara "Raj" Rajaratnam, and his father, J.M.
 Rajaratnam, in allegedly knowingly and purposefully providing millions of dollars and other material support to the known terrorist group Liberation Tigers of Tamil Elam.